 Example (single author):

 … ice-free Northwest Passage (Smith and Stephenson, 2013), a northern gateway ….

-Example (more than two authors):
+Example (more than three authors):

 Examples (multiple references within one parenthetical element):